 Bolognese is a type of ragu sauce.
 Ragu refers to a stewed sauce with meat, while Bolognese is traditionally made with ground meat, onion, carrots, celery, dry white wine, tomatoes, broth, and milk.

 The options are endless!
 Polenta and pasta are very traditional.
 I would recommend a sturdy pasta that would hold up well to the meat.
-I like pappardelle, tagliatelle, or rigatoni.
-You can also serve it with gnocchi, baked potatoes, a crusty baguette, rice, or in a lasagna.
+I like pappardelle, tagliatelle, spaghetti, or rigatoni.
+You can also serve it with gnocchi, baked or mashed potatoes, a crusty baguette, rice, or in a lasagna.

 📋 Recipe